Ilayda-j/AI_Final_Project/readme.md

 - Represent unstructured information in a structured format.
 - Provide interpretable insights for both users and machine learning models.

-By bridging the gap between unstructured text and structured analysis, NLP ensures the system is both robust and scalable for real-world applications.
 ---

 ### **2. Decision Tree Models (Random Forest)**